mozilla/active-data-recipes/README.md

     adr files_with_coverage

-See how many files in tree have any code coverage at all.
+See how many files in the tree have any code coverage at all.

 [View Results](https://mozilla.github.io/active-data-recipes/#files-with-coverage)